awgutierrez/agsite/content/publication/lp-metric-compactification/index.md

 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["2"]
+publication_types: ["article-journal"]

 # Publication name and optional abbreviated publication name.
-publication: In *Canadian Mathematical Bulletin*
+publication: "*Canadian Mathematical Bulletin*"
-publication_short: In *Can.
+publication_short: "*Can.
 Math.
 Bull.
-62, No. 3, 491-507 (2019)*
+62, No. 3, 491-507 (2019)*"

 abstract: The notion of metric compactification was introduced by Gromov and later rediscovered by Rieffel.
 It has been mainly studied on proper geodesic metric spaces.
 We present here a generalization of the metric compactification that can be applied to infinite-dimensional Banach spaces.
-          Thereafter we give a complete description of the metric compactification of infinite-dimensional $\\ell_p$ spaces for all $1 \\leq p < \\infty$.
+Thereafter we give a complete description of the metric compactification of infinite-dimensional {{< math >}}$\ell_p${{< /math >}} spaces for all {{< math >}}$1 \leq p < \infty${{< /math >}}.
 We also give a full characterization of the metric compactification of infinite-dimensional Hilbert spaces.

 # Summary.
 An optional shortened abstract.
 summary: The notion of metric compactification was introduced by Gromov and later rediscovered by Rieffel.
 It has been mainly studied on proper geodesic metric spaces.
 We present here a generalization of the metric compactification that can be applied to infinite-dimensional Banach spaces.
-          Thereafter we give a complete description of the metric compactification of infinite-dimensional $\\ell_p$ spaces for all $1 \\leq p < \\infty$.
+Thereafter we give a complete description of the metric compactification of infinite-dimensional {{< math >}}$\ell_p${{< /math >}} spaces for all {{< math >}}$1 \leq p < \infty${{< /math >}}.
 We also give a full characterization of the metric compactification of infinite-dimensional Hilbert spaces.

+tags:
+- metric compactification
+- metric spaces
+- Banach spaces
+- metric functional
+- metric geometry
-tags: ["metric compactification","horofunction compactification","metric spaces","metric boundary","Banach spaces","$\\ell_p$ spaces","horofunction","metric functional","horofunction boundary","metric geometry"]
+#["metric compactification","horofunction compactification","metric spaces","metric boundary","Banach spaces","$\\ell_p$ spaces","horofunction","metric functional","horofunction boundary","metric geometry"]

 # Display this page in the Featured widget?
 featured: true